funkyADers/cs207-FinalProject/docs/milestone1.md

 # Milestone1
-### Project Group 4

 ## Introduction
-Differentiation
+Differentiation is used in many applications, such as fining stationary points of defined functions or minimizing objective loss functions in machine learning applications.
+Automatic differentiation (AD) has become one of the most popular techniques for finding derivatives and is often preferred over symbolic differentation and numerical differentiation because of its efficiency and stability.

 ## Background
-How AD works
+So how does AD do it?
+AD takes an input functions and breaks it down into a set elementary functions combined using common mathematical functions, such as addition or multiplication.
+Then, leveraging the magic of the chain rule, we can calclulate the function's derivatives by calculating the partial derivatives.
+There are two common methods for implementing AD, forward AD and backward AD (or backpropagation).

 ## How to Use funkyAD

-The software funkyAD is a software package that includes 3 important classes: AD, Node, and Elementary Function.
-The user will interact with the AD class to differentiate a specified function using automatic differentiation.
+The software funkyAD is a software package, that the user will interact with using the AD class.
+This AD class allows the user to differentiate a specified function using automatic differentiation.

 Pseudocode on how to interact with funkyAD shown below:
 ```